hpcit/lectures/ttmda/README.md

 ## Prerequisites

 * git 1.7+
-* docker 1.8+
+* docker 1.9+
-* docker-compose 1.4+

-To install docker and docker-compose on a unix terminal, you can:
+To install docker on a unix terminal, you can:

 ```
 # Install docker
 curl -sSL https://get.docker.com/ | sh

-# Install docker-compose
-pip install -U docker-compose
 ```

 For Mac and Windows user the best way to get Docker tools working,